Boroughmuir High School: Buildings

 The school was founded in 1904, and located at 22–24 Warrender Park Crescent, overlooking Bruntsfield Links in a building designed by John Alexander Carfrae, and remembered by Muriel Spark as "the school on the links".
 Built as Boroughmuir School, the building became James Gillespie's in 1913 when the new Boroughmuir on Viewforth was opened.
 After the new Gillespie's was opened, the building became Boroughmuir again as the "Junior School" housing first and second years.
 The building on the links is now University of Edinburgh student residences.

 The school moved to a site at 26 Viewforth, also designed by Carfrae, from 1913 to 2018.
 Built as a "higher grade" school, the building was designed to accommodate over 1200 pupils in 40 classrooms.
 It was a large "8 block" centred around two quads (with a gymnasium at the lower ground floor), the perimeter corridor and surrounding classrooms had large tripartite windows and corridor windows facing the quad.
 Additional wings, dining halls, glazed roofs and mezzanine floors were added later as the school struggled for space.
-The school also used nearby St Oswalds Hall as an annex.
+The school also used nearby St Oswalds Hall as an annexe.

 In June 2018, the school moved to the new building at 111 Viewforth in Fountainbridge on the site of a demolished brewery.
 The new building was named the Building of the Year by the Edinburgh Architectural Association, and won the RIAS Award 2018 and RIBA Award for Scotland.